microsoftgraph/msgraph-sdk-design/Observability.md

             "http.status_code": "status code of the response",
             "CompressionHandler_intercept?": {
+              "com.microsoft.kiota.handler.compression.enable": "boolean, true if the handler is present and enabled", "DecompressionHandler_intercept?": {
-              "com.microsoft.kiota.handler.compression.enable": "boolean, true if the handler is present and enabled", "ParametersNameDecodingHandler_intercept?": {
+                "com.microsoft.kiota.handler.decompression.enable": "boolean, true if the handler is present and enabled", "ParametersNameDecodingHandler_intercept?": {
                   "com.microsoft.kiota.handler.parameters_name_decoding.enable": "boolean, true if the handler is present and enabled", "Request_transport?": {
                     // this span is present only to measure network latency and deduct it from the middleware pipeline }
+                }
               }
             }